 While the proven health care benefits are obvious, it might not be immediately clear why you want it in your beauty products.
 Here are just a few of activated charcoals benefits in this area.

-One of the key properties of charcoal is its ability to draw out nasties for easy removal.
+One of the key skin care benefits of charcoal powder is its ability to draw out toxins and chemicals for easy removal.
 Anyone suffering from acne knows the value of removing dirt and impurities from the skin to cut down on blemishes and clear your complexion.
 Activated charcoal applied directly to problem areas or used as a scrub is a highly effective acne treatment without relying on harsh or over drying cleansers, toners, scrubs, etc. This makes is a great addition to soap, sugar scrubs and face masks.

-Many have also reported the dramatic whitening effects of using activated charcoal on teeth!
-It’s said that the charcoal draws the plaque and stains off teeth leaving them brighter and whiter.
-You can apply the powder right on your teeth and brush.
-Prepare yourself though, seeing youth mouth essentially blacked out can be a little disturbing at first and used straight the charcoal tends to make a bit of a mess of the sink area.
+It may be time to add charcoal to your oral health care routine.
+Many have reported the dramatic whitening effects of using activated charcoal on teeth!
+It’s said that the charcoal draws the plaque off teeth and removes stains leaving them brighter and whiter.
+You can apply the powdered form directly to brush your teeth.
+Prepare yourself though, seeing youth mouth essentially blacked out can be a little disturbing at first and using the charcoal powder straight tends to make a bit of a mess of the sink area.
 It all rinses away though and whiter teeth and a fresh healthy mouth are worth the extra clean-up.
-Activated charcoal toothpaste is a bit less messy and typically includes other helpful ingredients as well.
+Activated charcoal toothpaste is a bit less messy and typically includes other helpful ingredients as well, such as coconut oil and baking soda.

 Benefits for Hair